MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-sharepoint-config.md

 # Configure Copilot to use specific SharePoint folders

-Sales organizations often store product-related documents, such as product brochures, pricing, sales pitch, and specifications in SharePoint.
-By configuring SharePoint locations, you can help sellers get relevant [content recommendations and answers](copilot-get-doc-suggestions.md) from the documents stored in specific folders.
+Sales organizations often store product- and sales-related documents, such as product brochures, pricing, sales pitch, and specifications in SharePoint.
+By configuring SharePoint locations, you can help sellers get relevant [content recommendations, answers](copilot-get-doc-suggestions.md), and [document summaries](copilot-get-information.md#summarize-proposals-or-sales-documents) of the documents stored in specific folders.
 If you don't configure any SharePoint location, Copilot searches all the SharePoint folders that the user has access to.

 ## Prerequisite